Drivers Daily Log Book App with Top-Rated Support

 - 8 day/month exemption.
 Drivers who keep RODS for up to eight days during a 30-day period.

 - Drive-away-tow-away operations.
 When the vehicle being driven is the actual commodity.

 - Manufacturing date.
 Vehicles with engines manufactured before the year 2000.

 Paper records are also necessary in case of an ELD malfunction.
-The FMCSA states that the driver must notify the motor carrier and keep paper logs until their device is fixed (up to 8 days).
+The FMCSA states that the driver must notify the motor carrier of the issue and switch to paper logs until the device is fixed, which should not exceed 8 days.

 Since the implementation of the ELD law, electronic logging devices have replaced traditional paper logbooks, automating the recording of driving time and hours of service.
 Failing to comply with this regulation can result in hefty fines, penalties, and even legal